ICU Presentation

 • Allied health professionals

-One of the key functions of this template is to allow you to focus on important results by filling in the relevant sections.
+One key function of this template is to allow you to focus on important results by filling in the relevant sections.
 This allows you to condense your ICU presentations, ensuring that important information is not lost in a stream of irrelevant data and normal results.

 We have provided examples of the sorts of laboratory and diagnostic test results that might be relevant for each system review in the ICU.
 These allow you to gain familiarity with typical tests conducted and the many acronyms associated with each.